Beard Oil vs Beard Balm?

 And we find help in the form of beard oil or a wax.

 Your hair follicles are like the little machine where each hair grows from.
 And like most machines, they need to stay working properly.
-In other words, your oil isn’t actually for your beard, it’s for your skin underneath.
-If you keep the factory that produces the hair happy, you can then start work on the hair that it has already made.
+In other words, your beard oil isn’t actually for your beard, it’s for your skin underneath.
+If you keep the factory that produces the facial hair happy, you can then start work on the hair that it has already made.

 Whatever path you take, remember that everybody’s body is different.
 What works for me probably won’t work for you.
 But hey, it might.
 If it doesn’t, keep experimenting.
 The point is to educate and encourage you to find what works for you.